apiato/apiato/readme.md

 - Fully Object Oriented Code, implementing the best design patterns.
 - Following the PSR-2/PSR-4 coding/autoloading standards.
 - Easy to send Emails.
+- Ready Middlewares for WEB and API Authentication.
 - Easy to support payment gateways (Ready for Stripe and Paypal).
+- Visual .env editor (in the browser).
 - Runs on PHP 5.5.9+ (including PHP 7 and HHVM).
 - Fully detailed documentation.
 - 100% customizable and Open Code.